jholdstock/Decred-Bug-Bounty-Proposal/README.md

 If we go ahead with the selfhosting solution we will have to take into account development or infrastructure costs.

-If we choose an external management platform they might also have some charges though some waive that fee for opensource projects.
+If we choose an external management platform they might also have some charges.
+(Many waive this fee for opensource projects)

 Cost 10000-15000 USD (10000 USD is the softcap) in DCR per month to go towards paying the bug bounties.

-And an another discretionary fund of 10000 USD (This is for high impact critical vulnerabilities or exceptionally good reports and covers platform fees etc)
+And a single discretionary fund of 10000 USD (This is for high impact critical vulnerabilities or exceptionally good reports and covers platform fees etc)

-A total of 70000 to 100000 USD in DCR for 6 months (Since we suggest the treasury spend the money any excess will be available in the treasury for other projects and proposals)
+A total of 70000 to 100000 USD in DCR for 6 months (Since we suggest the treasury spend the money directly any excess will be available in for other proposals and spendings)

 **When and Duration:**

-I suggest we plan to get this votes andrunning by the last week of december.
+I suggest we plan to get this up for vote by 21 November.
+And launch the bug bounty project by the last week of december.

 This project would be approved for 6 months the end of which I will compile a detailed report for the community and if all goes well request for another 6 months extension using a revised proposal.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++